rclone/rclone/docs/content/flags.md

-      --local-no-check-updated                       Don't check to see if the files change during upload --local-no-unicode-normalization               Don't apply unicode normalization to paths and filenames (Deprecated) --local-nounc string                           Disable UNC (long path names) conversion on Windows --mega-debug                                   Output more debug from Mega.
+      --local-no-check-updated                       Don't check to see if the files change during upload --local-no-unicode-normalization               Don't apply unicode normalization to paths and filenames (Deprecated) --local-nounc string                           Disable UNC (long path names) conversion on Windows --mailru-check-hash                            What should copy do if file checksum is mismatched or invalid (default true)
+      --mailru-pass string                           Password
+      --mailru-speedup-enable                        Skip full upload if there is another file with same data hash. (default true)
+      --mailru-speedup-file-patterns string          Comma separated list of file name patterns eligible for speedup (put by hash). (default "*.mkv,*.avi,*.mp4,*.mp3,*.zip,*.gz,*.rar,*.pdf")
+      --mailru-speedup-max-disk SizeSuffix           This option allows you to disable speedup (put by hash) for large files (default 3G)
+      --mailru-speedup-max-memory SizeSuffix         Files larger than the size given below will always be hashed on disk. (default 32M)
+      --mailru-user string                           User name (usually email)
+      --mega-debug                                   Output more debug from Mega.
       --mega-hard-delete                             Delete files permanently rather than putting them into the trash.
       --mega-pass string                             Password.
       --mega-user string                             User name -x, --one-file-system                              Don't cross filesystem boundaries (unix/macOS only).
-      --onedrive-chunk-size SizeSuffix               Chunk size to upload files with - must be multiple of 320k. (default 10M)
+      --onedrive-chunk-size SizeSuffix               Chunk size to upload files with - must be multiple of 320k (327,680 bytes). (default 10M)
       --onedrive-client-id string                    Microsoft App Client Id
       --onedrive-client-secret string                Microsoft App Client Secret
       --onedrive-drive-id string                     The ID of the drive to use